-Tripadvisor 5 STAR Townend Holiday Cottage is a quaint oak beamed 18th Century cottage, overlooking the village in the peaceful,unspoilt Peak District village of Sheldon; an ideal location for a holiday, just 10 mins by car from the bustling market town of Bakewell, the world famous stately home of Chatsworth and the regal spa town of Buxton.The cottage has been newly renovated and is beautifully furnished throughout to a high standard, and kept spotlessly clean.
+Tripadvisor 5 STAR Townend Holiday Cottage is a quaint oak beamed 18th Century cottage, previously part of the Chatsworth estate.
+Townend Cottage overlooks the peaceful,unspoilt Peak District village of Sheldon; an ideal location for a holiday, just 10 mins by car from the bustling market town of Bakewell, the world famous stately home of Chatsworth and the regal spa town of Buxton.The cottage has been newly renovated and is beautifully furnished throughout to a high standard, and kept spotlessly clean.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Rooms||1 bedroom, 1 bathrooms of which 1 family bathroom|

 |Nearest Amenities||500 m|

 |Nearest travel links||Nearest airport: Manchester 35 km, Nearest railway: Buxton 10 km|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |General||Central heating, TV, CD player, Satellite TV, Wi-Fi available|